-1. Log in to the server and update it.
+Step 1: Log in to the server and update the package list.

-Now you will be able to access the Jenkins server on port 8080 from localhost or using the IP address as shown below.
+Step 7: Now you will be able to access the Jenkins server on port 8080 using the IP address as shown below.

-6. As you can see the above image, you need to provide the administrative password.
+Step 8: As you can see in the above image, you need to provide the administrative password.
 You can get the password using the following command.

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword

 Step 9: Next, you will be asked to configure plugins as shown below.
 Select the “Install Suggested Plugins” option.
 This will install all the required plugins for building your projects.
 It will take a few minutes to install the plugins.

 Step 10: Once installed, You need to create a user with a password and click “save and finish”

 Click “Start Using Jenkins” and it will take you to the Jenkins Dashboard.
 Log in using the username and password that you have given in step 8.

 That’s it!
 Now you have a fully functional Jenkins server up and running.
 Consider setting up Jenkins backup using the backup plugin.

 There are situations where you cannot access the ubuntu public repo.
 In this case, you can opt for Jenkins installation using the java war file.